knorman123/ETL_Project/FinalReport.md

+### Extract:
-### Extract: The first thing we did was import our data into our Jupyter notebook.
-These can be found in the Resources folder:
+The first thing we did was import our data into our Jupyter notebook.
+These can be found in the Resources folder
 1. winemag-data-130k-v2.json - [source: kaggle.com](https://www.kaggle.com/zynicide/wine-reviews)
 2. alcohol_consumption.csv - [source: kaggle.com](https://www.kaggle.com/codebreaker619/alcohol-comsumption-around-the-world)

+### Transform:
-### Transform: Next we used pandas to clean and transform our data
+Next we used pandas to clean and transform our data (see [transform.ipynb](transform.ipynb))

 1. Wine Reviews:
 - used json resource to create our wine review DataFrame